nucypher/pyUmbral/docs/source/using_pyumbral.rst

 Bob activates and opens the capsule
 ------------------------------------
-Finally, Bob activates and opens the capsule, then decrypts the re-encrypted ciphertext.
+Finally, Bob decrypts the re-encrypted ciphertext using the activated capsule.

 .. doctest:: capsule_story